akarnezis/Monte-Carlo-Transmitted-Waves/README.md

 4. Navigate to the downloaded code directory within Julia.

-5. Import the necessary packages provided by packages.jl.
+5. Load the necessary packages included in loaddata.jl.

 6. To load the data, modify the code's parameters using the provided flags: